Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Inaccurate treatment:

 Leaving the scene of a mishap is a crime in this state.
 That implies that the authorities have an obligation to follow a particular criminal procedure in these types of cases.
 You and your attorney should check to make sure that warrants and other aspects of law enforcement procedures are properly handled.
-If they weren’t, your attorney might be able to argue that for your charges to be dropped on procedural premises.
+If they weren’t, your attorney might be able to argue for your charges to be dropped on procedural premises.

 You weren’t the driver: